isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/components/pipeline-steps/sitecore/resolve-campaign.rst

 Resolve Campaign
 =============================

-This *pipeline step* is used to find a marketing campaign in Sitecore using the campaign identifier.
+This *pipeline step* is used to find an instance of ``Sitecore.Marketing.Definitions.Campaigns.Data.CampaignActivityDefinitionRecord``
+in a *campaign definition repository*.
+The *identifier value* from the *identifier object* is used to perform the search.

+Based on the pipeline step configuration, a new ``CampaignActivityDefinitionRecord`` may be created if one does not already exist.
+In this case, the identifier value is used as the campaign identifier.
+Therefore, the identifier value must be a valid constructor argument for ``Sitecore.Data.ID``.

 Template Information
 -----------------------------